 Based on the Project's location there is low potential to encounter contaminated soil and groundwater in the Project Area.
+However, there is a moderate to high potential that asbestos containing materials may be associated with the tunnel building components, and/or subsurface utilities.

-The Contractor shall develop a Materials Management Plan (MMP) and a Health and Safety Plan (HASP), as required by Section 250.03 of the Standard Specifications, and a Spill

-Prevention Control and Countermeasures (SPCC) Plan to be submitted to CDOT.
+The Contractor shall develop a Materials Management Plan (MMP) and a Health and Safety Plan (HASP), as required by Section 250.03 of the Standard Specifications, and a Spill Prevention Control and Countermeasures (SPCC) Plan to be submitted to CDOT.
 The draft Plans shall be submitted to CDOT for review within 30 days after NTP1.
 The final Plans shall be submitted to CDOT for Acceptance no later than 30 days prior to NTP2.
 Acceptance of these Plans will be required as a condition for issuance of NTP2.